-The Nut Point trail is 15 km long one way.
+- The Nut Point trail is 15 km (9.3 miles) long one way.
 It’s best enjoyed as a backpacking trip.
-I tell you that from experience as I did hike 30 km in one rather longish day.
+I tell you that from experience as I did hike 30 km (18.6 miles) in one rather longish, buggy day.

-Although John and I spent an hour at the far end of the Nut Point trail but it wasn’t nearly enough.
+- John and I spent an hour at the far end of the Nut Point trail but it wasn’t nearly enough.
 Take my advice on this one and backpack in for a night or two.
 When you see how pretty the campsites are, you’ll understand why.